What is the Uyghur Forced Labor Prevention Act?

 Assess Supply Chain Links to XUAR

 This type of software replaces manual review of volumes of disparate data sources.
 It also provides visibility into each tier of a company’s supply chain, allowing risk management analysts to identify where points in a supply chain may be linked to the XUAR.
 SCRM software can comb through billions of records related to an entity to surface where your suppliers and their suppliers may harbor potential risks.
 If any of your suppliers are linked to the XUAR area, they pose a risk to your supply chain’s UFLPA compliance, and you will need to conduct thorough due diligence and potentially, remediation.

 Conduct Due Diligence with FLETF’s Guidance

-Dig deeper into your supply chain by performing due diligence and incorporating FLETF and CBP guidance with respect to high-risk commodities.
+Dig deeper into your supply chain by performing due diligence and incorporating FLETF and CBP guidance in respect to high risk commodities.
 Many companies and government agencies use a third-party risk management solution to conduct due diligence.
 This type of platform helps your team work efficiently and identify risks more easily.

 Publicly Note Any Internal Investigations

 If you find areas of concern in your due diligence or the CBP informs you of them, you must provide disclosures.
 This will let the CBP know what you have found in your research and that you are actively investigating any concerns.
 This will protect you from further risk and keep officials informed where needed.

 In the Media: Exiger’s Expert Take on UFLPA